bryanbraun/bryanbraun.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-The weather is (slowly) getting warmer.

-In 2022, I'm working on cultivating optimism and enthusiasm.
-The world has been a sea of pessimism and fear over the past two years and I'm tired of it.
-Instead, I'm deciding to be the change I want to see.
-Ask me what changes I'm making.
-Even better, join me.
-Maybe it'll catch on.
+The kids are back in school and summer is coming to a close.

 ## At Work

 After nearly 7 years of building web applications at [Sparkbox](https://seesparkbox.com/), I've accepted a new (remote) position at [Formidable](https://formidable.com/).
-Sparkbox was a magical place and [I will miss it a lot](https://twitter.com/BryanEBraun/status/1489741479249682432).
-My new role should provide many opportunities for me to learn and grow and I'm looking forward to that.
+For the last few months I've been building out an ecommerce frontend using React, Nextjs, and Typescript.

 ## At Home

-Working remotely means I'm spending a lot of time at home these days.
-I'm more involved with the kids learning and it's been fun coming up with [lunch lessons](https://www.instagram.com/lunchlesson/) and seeing [daily demos](/2019/07/16/daily-demos-a-ritual-for-raising-kids-that-create/).
-I've recently started getting together with some friends to play games in the evening and that's been really fun.
-Saturdays I do a lot of reluctant home maintenance.
-Sundays I spend all day with my family.
+I've started up a weekly weightlifting routine with a couple of friends.
+My bench press max has increased from 140 to 165 lbs and it feels pretty good to be "the strongest I've ever been."
+My side-projects have been on the back-burner recently, but I've started attending local meetups again which feels pretty good.

 ---

 _This page was inspired by Derek Sivers and [his /now page](https://sivers.org/now)._

-_This page was last updated: Feb 18th, 2022_
+_This page was last updated: Aug 17th, 2022_